olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 - Debit & credit card transactions make up the remaining majority (21% and 17% respectively)

 **6. Gender Split**
-- Female buyers represent 57% of total revenue, indicating stronger demand from women.
+- Female buyers represent 57% of total revenue, indicating stronger demand from women

 **Insights**
-- Product sales are dominated by Women’s wear, such as jumpsuits, skirts, jackets, swimwear, and blouses, indicating a strong preference for premium female fashion.
+- Product sales are dominated by Women’s wear, such as jumpsuits, skirts, jackets, swimwear, and blouses, indicating a strong preference for premium female fashion
-- Store A experiences a higher share of digital payment methods, showing stronger adoption of modern checkout behavior.
+- Store A experiences a higher share of digital payment methods, showing stronger adoption of modern checkout behavior
 - Customer purchases suggest a higher female customer base, with consistent spending patterns

 **Business Interpretation**
 - Strong potential for expansion of women’s premium collections.
-- Promotions on complementary products (jewelry, handbags) would likely improve basket size.
+- Promotions on complementary products (jewelry, handbags) would likely improve basket size

 ### Store-B Performance Analysis & Insight